-SOAS Standing Orders: Annex XIX: Governing Body Membership
+SOAS Standing Orders: Annex XIX: Membership of the Board of Trustees

 1. Terms of Holding Office

-The Charter provides guidance on the terms of office for Members of Governing Body;
+The Charter provides guidance on the terms of office for Members of the Board of Trustees;

-2. Criteria for Selecting Lay Members of Governing Body
+2. Criteria for Selecting Lay Members of the Board of Trustees

-Members of Governing Body must conform to the general principles set out by the Committee on Standards in Public Life.
+Members of the Board of Trustees must conform to the general principles set out by the Committee on Standards in Public Life.
 These comprise:

 • Selflessness - holders of public office should take decisions solely in terms of the public interest.
 They should not do so in order to gain financial or other material benefits for themselves, their families or their friends.